Margaret Pole, Countess of Salisbury: Early life

 Margaret was born at Farleigh Castle in Somerset.
 She was the only surviving daughter of George Plantagenet, Duke of Clarence, and his wife Isabel Neville.
 George was a son of Richard of York, 3rd Duke of York, and a brother of both Edward IV and Richard III.
-Isabel was the elder daughter and coheiress of Richard Neville, 16th Earl of Warwick ("Warwick the Kingmaker") and his wife Anne Beauchamp, 16th Countess of Warwick.
+Isabel was the elder daughter and coheiress of Richard Neville, 16th Earl of Warwick ("Warwick the Kingmaker"), and his wife Anne Beauchamp, 16th Countess of Warwick.

 Warwick was killed fighting against Margaret's uncles at the Battle of Barnet.
 Her father, already Duke of Clarence, was then created Earl of Salisbury and of Warwick.
-Edward IV declared that Margaret's younger brother, Edward, should be known as Earl of Warwick, but only as a courtesy title and no peerage was ever created for him.
+Edward IV declared that Margaret's younger brother, Edward, should be known as Earl of Warwick, but only as a courtesy title, and no peerage was ever created for him.
 Margaret would have had a claim to the Earldom of Warwick, but the earldom was forfeited on the attainder of her brother Edward.
-She was most likely named for her paternal aunt Margaret of York, Duchess of Burgundy.
+She was most likely named after her paternal aunt Margaret of York, Duchess of Burgundy.

 Isabel died suddenly on 22 December 1476, when Margaret was only three years old.
 Two months earlier she had given birth to a son, Richard (who would only outlive her by a year).
-The death of his wife led Clarence to believe that her lady-in-waiting and midwife, Ankarette Twynyho, and a servant, had poisoned her and his son with a "venomous drink of ale".
+The death of his wife led Clarence to believe that her lady-in-waiting and midwife, Ankarette Twynho, and a servant, had poisoned her and his son with a "venomous drink of ale".
 He had them brought to trial, found guilty and executed on very slim evidence by a rigged court in April 1477.
 His grief over his wife's death, and the midwife having been a distant cousin of the Woodvilles, suggested by his sister-in-law Elizabeth Woodville, made him distance himself from his brother, Edward IV.